 From volunteering in Africa, trekking/yoga in the Indian Himalayas, surfing and volcano boarding in Central America, backpacking on a motorbike through Southeast Asia, challenging a sumo wrestler to a drinking competition in Japan, and bungee jumping in New Zealand.

 And you know what?
 It was awesome.
-And even more, when I put my skis down and finally went to university, I was 100% ready to study a subject that I was genuinely interested in.
+And even more, when I put my skis down after my gap year and finally went to university, I was 100% ready to study a subject that I was genuinely interested in.
 I arrived at university with a CV full of ski qualifications, competencies related to leadership, personal development/growth, and a heart full of life experiences.

 But being British with my EU passport, my belief the whole time was that I had done it right…I’d explored countries far away at the right time because I could always easily work and explore Europe after I had been to university.
 But now Brexit has hit and Covid-19 is among us, where does that leave things?

 If you are thinking of taking a gap year now, looking for an epic adventure in the mountains, looking to meet new people and explore the world to give you lifelong memories…then what are your options this year?
 Can you still work abroad?
 Is Europe an option for a gap year winter season with a British passport?